gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### HttpClient library upgraded to version 4.5.5

 Gradle has been upgraded to embed [HttpClient version 4.5.5](https://archive.apache.org/dist/httpcomponents/httpclient/RELEASE_NOTES-4.5.x.txt) over 4.4.1.

+### Kotlin Standard Library for Java 8 artifact changes

+Gradle now bundles the Kotlin Standard Library Java 8 artifact `kotlin-stdlib-jdk8` instead of `kotlin-stdlib-jre8` as a follow up to the upgrade to Kotlin 1.2.
+This change might affect your build, please see the [Kotlin documentation](http://kotlinlang.org/docs/reference/whatsnew12.html#kotlin-standard-library-artifacts-and-split-packages) about this change.

 <!--
 ### Example breaking change